H I S T O R Y

 Dan shares that his favorite memory with the group was their first gig.
 He says, “I believe it was in February of '99, and the Honors College asked us to perform a short set.
 We sang five songs for them in a small, crowded room, and we had a blast.
 It was a modest start, but it was great to get out and actually perform as a group for the first time”.

 24 years later, Capital Green continues to build off of the foundation both Dan and Meg laid.
-They continue to make music and look forward to competing at the International Championship of Collegiate A Cappella again this Winter.
-For more information on the group, check out our "meet us" tab.
+They continue to make music and memories with their chosen family.
+For more information on the group, check out our "Meet Us" tab.